DRL-Based Spectrum Sharing for RIS-Aided Local High-Quality Wireless Networks: System Model and Problem Formulation

 We aim to maximize the utility of the VSPs, where the utility of each VSP consists of a revenue function and a cost function.
 In the following parts, we formulate the revenue, cost, and utility functions, respectively. \\ $\bullet $ \textbf{Cost Function:} As part of our system model, we take into account four types of costs: reusable and dedicated subchannels, RIS, and transmitted power.
 Accordingly, the total cost function of each VSP is denoted by $\mathbb{U}_{v}^{\text{Cost}}$ and defined as

 where the $N_{v}^r$, $N_{v}^d$ and $N_{v}^j$ are the number of reusable subchannels, dedicated subchannels and used RISs for transmission, respectively.
 These quantities are known to both the VSPs and the MNO.
 Let $\lambda^r > 0$, $\lambda^d > 0$ and $\psi^j > 0$ represent the price of each reusable subchannel, price of each dedicated subchannel and price of each RIS leasing, respectively.
-Let $B_c$ represent the bandwidth of each subchannel, assuming that all subchannels have the same bandwidth.
-Considering that RISs belong to the MNO and $\alpha>0$ represents the unit price of the transmitted power (with unit \$/Watt/Hz). \\ $\bullet $ \textbf{Revenue Function:} Let $\beta_v > 0$ denote the profit of VSP $v$ per unit transmitted data rate (with unit \$/Mbps).
+Considering that RISs belong to the MNO and $\alpha_p>0$ represents the unit price of the transmitted power (with unit \$/Watt/Hz). \\ $\bullet $ \textbf{Revenue Function:} Let $\beta_v>0$ denote the profit of VSP $v$ per unit transmitted data rate (with unit \$/Mbps), corresponding to a linear usage-based pricing model.
 We denote the revenue function of each VSP by $\mathbb{U}_{v}^{\text{Revenue}}$.
 Accordingly, it can be formulated as follows

 \\ $\bullet $ \textbf{Utility Function:} The utility function of VSP $v$ is defined as the difference between its revenue and cost.
 As a result, it can be calculated as follows